-OVERVIEW OF THE YEAR ENDED DECEMBER 31, 2010
+OVERVIEW OF THE YEAR ENDED DECEMBER 30, 2011

-Our revenues consist of professional fees earned on consulting engagements, product sales in our technology development practice, fees for use of our equipment and facilities, and reimbursements for outside direct expenses associated with the services performed that are billed to our clients.
+Our revenues consist of professional fees earned on consulting engagements, product sales in our defense technology development practice, fees for use of our equipment and facilities, and reimbursements for outside direct expenses associated with the services performed that are billed to our clients.

 We operate on a 52-53 week fiscal year with each year ending on the Friday closest to December 31st.
-The fiscal years ended December 31, 2010 and January 1, 2010 included 52 weeks of activity.
-The fiscal year ended January 1, 2009 included 53 weeks of activity.
+The fiscal years ended December 30, 2011, December 31, 2010 and January 1, 2010 included 52 weeks of activity.